-The GITS_OPR and GITS_OPSR registers control cache locking, which is DEVICE_ID, EVENT_ID, and the correct GITS_OPR.LOCK_TYPE (ITS = 2, LPI = 6).
+The GITS_OPR and GITS_OPSR registers control cache locking, which is DEVICE_ID, EVENT_ID, and the correct GITS_OPR.LOCK_TYPE (ITS = 2).
 The GIC attempts to perform the lock, and reports in GITS_OPSR.
 If the lock succeeds, GITS_OPSR.REQUEST_COMPLETE == 1 and GITS_OPSR.REQUEST_PASS == 1.

 Each cache set is two-way set associative.
 Only one entry can be locked in each cache set.
-Any attempt to lock a cache set both ways, or a cache set that does not support locking, report as failed in GITS_OPSR.
+Any attempt to lock both ways in a set, reports as failed in GITS_OPSR.
 You can also use the GITS_OPSR register to unlock entries that are locked.

-The GITS OPSR register has two test features:
+The GITS_OPSR register has two test features:

 - Trial: Tests the mapping by writing a DeviceID and EventID to GITS_OPR with GITS_OPR.LOCK_TYPE = 1 (TRIAL).
 This causes the ITS to translate the supplied DeviceID and, or EventID pair, and report the generated target and physical ID (PID) in GITS_OPSR.
 It also reports if the translation fails, GITS_OPSR.REQUEST_PASS == 0, or if it hit a locked entry, GITS_OPSR.ENTRY_LOCKED.
-The interrupt is not set to pending. - Track: Can be used to detect the arrival of a certain EventID and, or DeviceID pair, which is reported by setting GITS OPSR.REQUEST COMPLETE.
+The interrupt is not set to pending. - Track: Can be used to detect the arrival of a certain EventID and, or DeviceID pair, which is reported by setting GITS_OPSR.REQUEST_COMPLETE.

-While any GITS_OPR operation is in progress, the GITS_OPSR.REQUEST_IN_PROGRESS bit is set and no further updates are accepted by GITS_OPR until the previous operation completes.
-To ensure that the operation is accepted, ARM recommends that the GITS_OPR value is read after writing.
-You can abort Track operation by writing GITS_OPR.LOCK_TYPE == Track_abort, however, you must allow all other requests to complete.
+While any GITS_OPR operation, other than Track, is in progress, the GITS_OPSR.REQUEST_IN_PROGRESS bit is set and no further updates are accepted by GITS_OPR until the previous operation completes.
+To ensure that the operation is accepted, Arm recommends that the GITS_OPR value is read after writing.
+You can abort Track operation by writing GITS_OPR.LOCK_TYPE == Track_abort.

-ITS commands and errors
+3.10.2 ITS commands and errors